deepakkarki/gatsby-blog-starter/src/pages/blog/series/wpbook/part-5.md

 part: 5
 ---

-You are reading the fifth part of the series, find the whole series at [series/wpbook](/blog/series/wpbook).
+You are reading the fifth part of the series, find the whole series at <i-link to="/blog/series/wpbook">series/wpbook</i-link>.

 ## 30. Riding the Crazyhorse